 1) I have placed a deposit with you for a Cavachon puppy.
 What happens next?

 Once the Cavachon puppies are born, we notify those who are at the top of the list to let them know that a litter was born.
 We will offer you a puppy from that litter based on your preferences taken from your purchases contract.
 If that puppy is not in the then current litter, you may pass this litter and wait for the next litter.
 If you have stated you are flexible in terms of gender and/or color, we will offer you another choice if another choice is available in the same litter.
 If the puppy you want is in the litter or if there is more than one puppy in the litter fitting your description in the litter, you will be allowed to choose which of those puppies you want, if you are ahead of someone else who wants the same described puppy.
 We will work with each family in order, by date of deposit and keeping stated preferences in mind.
 Starting with the first week, we will help each family choose their puppy so that everyone on the wait list can make their choices over the next few weeks.
 Because of the two genders and so many combinations of colors, there is usually only one puppy or two puppies at the most to choose from at any given time.
 We send out photos every weekend, so that you can watch the puppies grow!
-You can see the puppies on our 'Live Puppy Cam.'
 We'll let you know how they are progressing.
 All immunizations and dewormings are done as per vet's schedule, and socialization starts the day the puppies are born--with much human handling.
-We also employ neurological based stimulations which you can read more about on our website.
+We also employ neurological based stimulation which you can read more about on our website.
 The weekend that you can begin to visit your own puppy for active play will be at approximately 7 weeks of age, depending upon the progress of the puppies.
 No visits can take place until the age of 7 weeks or with special arrangements in unusual cases.
 We wait as long as we can to let them develop so that their immune systems are strong enough to protect them from foreign germs and bacteria.
 At seven weeks and thereafter, you can visit your puppy so that you can get to know him/her.
 Special arrangements can be made for you to see the puppies early on, but you will not be able to handle them.
 In all fairness to the person on the list just below you, we encourage you to work with us during the first several weeks to decide on your puppy.
-Prior to this time, we will give you a description of each puppy's coat color, coat type, estimated size when born, facial features, energy level and evolving traits.
+Prior to this time, we will give you a description of each puppy's coat color, coat type, estimated size when born, facial features, and energy level.
 If you are able to visit us to select your puppy, we'll schedule a time for you.
 If you find that there is not a puppy with the specific gender or color you desire, your reservation will go to the next litter or another litter of your choosing!
 We want you to have the puppy you want!
 The selection process will always be by order and date of deposit and guided by preferences as indicated on your purchase agreement.

 Then, when the puppies are 8 weeks old they will be ready to go to their new homes.
 Local families will be able to pick up their puppies on the designated weekend at the end of the 8 weeks -- the 'go home' time.
-The puppies that go to new homes via specialized carriers will be flown when our courier is available and we ask for flexibility with this.
+The puppies that fly to new homes via specialized carriers will be flown when our courier is available and we ask for flexibility with this.
 We take care of all the details, reservations and other preparations to get our puppies safe and sound to their new families.

 2) Can you tell me more about visiting your farm, do you have general visiting hours?